bukson/nancorrmp/README.md

  `nancorrmp` utilizes Pearson correlation calculation code from `scipy`, that is based on `numpy` instead of `pandas` cythonic backed.
 The multiprocessing is implemented by python `multiprocessing` module.
- `nancorrmp` uses `pandas` method of calculating correlations of arrays with NaNs and infs, that skips pair of observations when one of them is either Nan or +inf, or -inf.
+ `nancorrmp` uses `pandas` method of calculating correlations of arrays with NaNs and infs, that skips pair of observations when one of them is either Nan or +inf, or -inf. `nancorrmp` also can calculate result with p values, similar to `scipy.pearsonr` function.

  Benchmarks are showing that with 4 cores, calculating correlation is faster with `nancorrmp` then with `pandas` even for 1200x1200 matrix.
 With 2 cores it is for 2400x2400. `pandas` single processed implementation is faster